paulstansifer/unseemly/core_language_basics.md

     `extended_expr` is an expression in that new environment.

 †The rule for when you need a type annotation is a little weird.
+Honestly, it's probably best to leave off type annotations unless the typechecker complains.
+But the rule is this:
-You only need an annotation if the outside of the quotation/unquotation is an expression, and the inside is a pattern.
+ you only need an annotation if the outside of the quotation/unquotation is an expression, and the inside is a pattern.
 The confusing part is that *whether* it's a quotation or unquotation is irrelevant!
  (Except that when an unquotation doesn't need an annotation, it needs no `Nonterminal` at all.)
-Honestly, it's probably best to leave off type annotations unless the typechecker complains.

 ## Pre-defined values
 * `zero` through `ten` are integers.
 (What are these "literals" you speak of?)